healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 The base URL of this Healthchecks instance.
 Healthchecks uses `SITE_ROOT` whenever it needs to construct absolute URLs.

+Note: if you want to serve Healthchecks on a subpath (e.g., `https://example.org/healthchecks/`), you will need to adjust `SITE_ROOT` but this alone will not do the trick.
+Healthchecks uses the `SITE_ROOT` setting only for formatting absolute URLs.
+Healthchecks does not use it for routing requests, or for setting the `SCRIPT_NAME` environment variable.
+Serving Healthchecks on subpath is currently not well tested or documented – it may be possible to get to work, but you may run into issues (PRs welcome).

 ## `SLACK_CLIENT_ID` {: #SLACK_CLIENT_ID }

 Default: `None`